weregoat/rrcrud/README.md

 }
 ```

-The "timestamp" element should always be present, if a payload is given (as is not the case with DELETE operations).
+Not all responses have a JSON body, but when they do the "timestamp" element should always be present.

 As for request payloads:
 ```json